 The rim can be made of metal or wood, the metallic rims are usually found in the older models.
 The tone ring is positioned between the rim and the headstock.

 The Banjo Head is a piece of mylar or skin that is draped over the pot to produce the sound.
 This is the piece tightened down by the Tension Hoop and is attached to the bridge and armrest.
+Especially with beginner banjos or cheap instruments, this is one of the big money saving pieces.

 Heads vary depending on the thickness of the material used and each one has a distinct effect on the sound.
 The following video does a great job discussing the differences.